Correlation inference attacks against machine learning models

 However, as soon as we increase the number of bins, removing the artificial advantage of the model-less attack, our attack vastly and consistently outperforms the model-less attack.
 On Fifa19, it achieves an accuracy of 79.1\% against LR models and 61.2\% against MLP models, strongly outperforming the model-less attack which reaches 29.4\%.
 It similarly outperforms the model-less attack on the Communities and Crime and Musk datasets.
 On Communities and Crime it achieves an accuracy of 70.6\% against the LR models and 56.0\% against the MLP models compared to the 27.6\% reached by the model-less attack.
 On Musk, it achieves 72.0\% against the LR models and 41.7\% against the MLP models compared to the 28.7\% reached by the model-less attack.

-\section{Attribute inference attack}
+\subsection{Attribute inference attack}